ForestSquirrelDev/ScriptableObjectDesignPatterns/README.md

 #### My personal thoughts on this one

+This is basically an extended UnityEvent with additonal layer - "bus" scriptable object.
 To me this looks like a beautiful customizable variation of observer pattern in Unity.

 Benefits:
-- less rigid and much more obvious connections
+- less rigid and much more obvious connections between game components
 - reusable both in the project or outside of it
 - highly customizable: possible to add developer description, some additional actions on event raise etc
+- easier to track bugs

 Downsides:
 - no return type by default - adding one would require either creating a generator or writing boilerplate code